The Best Headphones with Mic – For Video Calls or Gaming

 If you aren’t an Apple user, you don’t get full functionality that is possible.

 AirPods Pro buds provide clever audio features.
-The inbuilt microphone can detect background noise and provide noise cancelling.
+The inbuilt mic can detect background noise and provide noise-cancelling.
 You can also enjoy customized EQ, set automatically based on your surroundings and the music itself.